 Next step: teaching your dog to be alone

-Once you’ve practiced those 8 steps in all the different situations you need your dog to be crated, you’ll want to start working on leaving them alone.
+Have you practiced those 8 steps in all the different situations you need your dog to be crated?
+Then you’ll want to start working on leaving them alone.
 This is a different process, for which we have a guide as well!

 Still having issues?
 Send us a message!